 As promised, today I am sharing my go-to recipe for a slightly sweet but flaky and tender cream cheese pastry that is ever so versatile—Gluten-Free Flaky Cream Cheese Pastry.
 As with our recipe for Perfect Flaky Cream Cheese Pastry, this recipe is virtually foolproof and will bring you gluten-free baking success.
 When using in savory applications, I simply omit the sugar and vanilla.
-And, sometimes, I even leave out the vanilla in sweet applications.
+Sometimes, I even leave out the vanilla in sweet applications.
 It just depends on how I am using this incredibly tasty dough.
-Bake with this dough and your friends and family will think you are a pastry chef.
+Bake with this dough and your friends and family will think you are a master pastry chef.
 I kid you not!

 This dough was chosen to feature as one of my first pastry tutorials because it is the most forgiving for novice bakers.
 The recipe is incredibly easy to prepare using a stand mixer or food processor.
 The cream cheese (and yes, Philadelphia® Cream Cheese is gluten-free) provides exceptional elasticity in the dough, along with guar gum, making it easy to work with.
 As a new or young baker, working with cream cheese pastry builds confidence in the kitchen as well as develops skill sets in handling, rolling and shaping the dough.
 It is truly a launching pad of sorts for one’s “batterie de cuisine” in gluten-free baking.

 The reason why this dough is “flaky” as stated in the title, and superior to all other cream cheese pastry dough recipes, is that it calls for a 1:1 ratio, by weight, of butter to cream cheese with 8 ounces each.
-Just as with my recipe for Cream Cheese Buttercream, a component recipe in my Carrot Cake Cheesecake Cake, it is richer than the Better Homes and Gardens version.
+Just as with my recipe for Best Ever Cream Cheese Buttercream, a component recipe in my Carrot Cake Cheesecake Cake, it is richer than the Better Homes and Gardens version.
 In fact, the amount of buttah is doubled using 2 sticks of butter to 1 brick of cream cheese.
 It just makes total sense.

 Essentially, I took the gluten-free Cream Cheese Pastry recipe I developed for Bob’s Red Mill® last August (in fact, my deadline was 1 year ago today) straight from my Honey-Nut Rugelach recipe that I have been making for over 20 years now.
 However, I subtracted 1 tablespoon of sugar and increased the salt for a more pie crust type pastry to complement both sweet and tart pie fillings.
 This dough is just irresistible with all that buttery flavor and the slight tang from the cream cheese.
 No one will even guess it is gluten-free!